 - i.
 For one-year accelerations within rank, the record for the abbreviated review period must reflect a level of research and/or creative activities that are commensurate with the normal on-time merit. - ii.
-For multiple year accelerations the records for the abbreviated review period must reflect excellence in all areas of review, and the research and/or creative activities must be commensurate with what would be expected for the proposed advancement. - iii.
-When evaluating the potential for accelerations within the Professor of Teaching Series, the guidance provided in the UCR Guidelines for the Professor of Teaching Series should be consulted when assessing if the level of achievements within the area of "Professional and/or Scholarly Achievements and Activity" are commensurate with the proposed advance.
+For multiple year accelerations the records for the abbreviated review period must reflect excellence in all areas of review, and the research and/or creative activities must be commensurate with what would be expected for the proposed advancement. - when evaluating the potential for accelerations within the Professor of Teaching Series, the guidance provided in the UCR Guidelines for the Professor of Teaching Series should be consulted when assessing if the level of achievements within the area of "Professional and/or Scholarly Achievements and Activity" are commensurate with the proposed advance.
 Other than that, the guidelines for accelerations that are listed above apply. - iv.
 The department and Dean are expected to explicitly address the acceleration recommendation in their letters.
 Multiple-year accelerations and those at the senior professor and distinguished professor steps must be particularly well justified.

 The Department Chair has the responsibility to review the record of each member of the department to determine whether a recommendation for acceleration should be considered by the voting members of the department.
-Chairs and colleagues should always be alert to exceptionally strong performances and should be prepared to make appropriate recommendations which are carefully and thoroughly documented by evidence appropriate to the case.
+Chairs and colleagues should always be alert to the possibility of acceleration cases and should be prepared to make appropriate recommendations which are carefully and thoroughly documented by evidence appropriate to the case.

 A recommendation for acceleration must be considered by the voting members of the department if a request is made by the candidate, by the Chair, or by any other ladder rank faculty member of the department eligible to vote on the recommendation.
-If the request is made by the candidate, a vote must be taken.
+If the request is made by the candidate in their self-statement, a vote must be taken and recorded.
 If a department vote is taken, the candidate must be informed of the vote.
+At the discretion of the candidate, a vote on acceleration they did not request may be excluded from further review of the file.